codefresh-io/cap-docs.codefresh.io/_docs/pipelines/workflows.md

 **Error and Failed Phase filters**

-Selecting the Error and Failed status filters isolates the steps in the workflow.
+Selecting the Error and Failed status filters by steps in the workflow that the statuses.

  {% include image.html